-While the HIPAA training requirements are not covered in much detail throughout the regulations, employees do need to be trained on the requirements of the HIPAA Privacy Rule (45 CFR §164.530) and HIPAA Security Rule (45 CFR §164.308).
+While the HIPAA training requirements are not covered in specific detail throughout the regulations, employees do need to be trained on the requirements of the HIPAA Privacy Rule (45 CFR §164.530) and HIPAA Security Rule (45 CFR §164.308).
 What is stipulated in the HIPAA Privacy Rule, is that training is mandatory for members of the workforce to allow them to perform their work duties in a HIPAA-compliant manner.
 The HIPAA Security Rule states that CEs and BAs must provide security awareness training for all members of the workforce.
 This includes both medical professionals and administrative staff.

 Think about the Goals of HIPAA Training

 The role of each manager responsible for compliance is to determine what training needs to be provided and what aspects of HIPAA must be covered.
-Therefore developing an effective training program can take a lot of time and resources as it must be tailored to each user or user group.
+Developing an effective training program from scratch can take a lot of time and resources.

 The key to effective HIPAA training is not to cram every provision of the Privacy and Security Rules into an extended training session.
 That would make it difficult for staff to assimilate all of the information.
 The goal of HIPAA training should be to ensure that all relevant knowledge is understood and retained.
 The training program may therefore need to be targeted at specific spread profiles.
 A compliance officer needs considerably more detailed training than a nurse, for example.

 How Often Should the HIPAA Training be Conducted?

 The Privacy Rule and Security Rule do provide some recommendations for regular training, but no specific time period is stated.
 As per the Privacy Rule, every new employee must undergo HIPAA training within a reasonable time period from the time he/she joins starts employment.
 Further training must also be provided when there are changes to policies and procedures that affect the employees’ duties – once again, training should take place within a reasonable time period.